 Museum of Moroccan Judaism is totally dedicated to the things related to the Jewish settlement in the country and this is the only Jewish museum in the Arab world.
 It displays the history, religion, daily life and traditions along with their life in Moroccan civilization.
 There are exhibition rooms with ornaments, clothing, paintings, handicrafts display, Moroccan synagogue display and a lot more.
 It also highlights the influence of Jewish culture on Moroccan society and the interfaith history.

 Hassan II mosque is located near the Corniche on a platform alongside the Atlantic Ocean.
-It was completed during 1993 as the second largest mosque in the world.
-The unique feature is the glass floor over the sea that makes worshippers feel like they are praying on the sea water.
+It was completed during 1993 as the second-largest mosque in the world.
+The unique feature is the glass floor over the sea that makes worshipers feel like they are praying on the seawater.
 The courtyard has a capacity of 80,000 people and inside mosque 25,000 people can pray.
 Non-Muslims can enter the mosque with a guided tour to see this stunning piece of art and architecture.